hemashushu/hugo-kiera/README.md

 Kiera is the theme specialized in presenting writing layout like long essay or technical writing.

-It was originally developed by [b. avianto](https://github.com/avianto/hugo-kiera) and now maintained by [funkydan2](//github.com/funkydan2/)
+It was originally developed by [b. avianto](https://github.com/avianto/hugo-kiera) and now maintained by [funkydan2](//github.com/funkydan2/), this is a forked by [hemashushu](https://github.com/hemashushu/hugo-kiera).

 ![Screenshot](https://github.com/funkydan2/hugo-kiera/raw/master/images/screenshot.png)